 - Three City Council seats up for election on November 6, 2018.
-The period for potential candidates to file papers to run for these City Council seats has closed.
 The candidates are Robert Brownstone, Deborah Penrose, Debbie Ruddock, John J. Szabo, and Virginia M. Turezyn.

 The City Clerk serves as the official Elections Officer for Half Moon Bay, and conducts regular and special general municipal elections in consolidation with the County of San Mateo for the election of City Council members and local initiatives, referendums, and recalls.
 City Council members are elected at-large to four-year, overlapping terms, without term limits.

 Then next General Election will be held on November 6, 2018.
 For the most recent Election Results Archive provided by San Mateo County, click here.

 For voter registration and updated election information, visit the San Mateo Chief Elections Officer & Assessor-County Clerk-Recorder website.

 An initiative is the process by which the electors can propose a new ordinance for adoption by the City.
 The City Clerk, who is the City’s Elections Official, is the contact person for information regarding the circulation and filing of a petition, which is part of the initiative process.